zack-bitcoin/amoveo/docs/api/keys.md

 keys:raw_sign(<<"binary data">>).
 ```

-To find out your id, pubkey, and address, there are these three commands
+To find out your pubkey
 ```
-keys:id().
 keys:pubkey().
-keys:address().
 ```

 To calculate a shared_secret with a partner, you need a copy of their pubkey: